 Richard Elen was a member of the committee organising the Audio Engineering Society UK Cambridge Conference 2007, entitled Illusions in Sound, where, in addition, he presented a paper on Ambisonic Surround-Sound.
 He was also on the Committee for the 2008 event, Music Everywhere, and presented a paper, this time on the technology of music distribution and production in the on-line ‘metaverse’ Second Life.
 In January 2009 he was appointed for a 2-year term as a member of the Committee of the Audio Engineering Society, British Section.

-Richard has been active in Second Life and other virtual worlds for over two years and is particularly interested in the potential for virtual conferencing and eLearning.
+Richard has been active in Second Life and other virtual worlds for over six years and is particularly interested in the potential for virtual conferencing and eLearning.
 He has a teaching qualification and is developing the latter area of his work in-world.
 He is a regular presenter on Radio Riel, an internet radio station based in Second Life, and also co-presents a weekly in-world TV show, Designing Worlds, on design in virtual worlds, now presented in HD.

 In July 2009, Richard gave a talk at the OpenTech 2009 gathering in London on the production of radio drama using Voice over IP (VoIP) technology.
 You can read more about it here.